kemalkochekov/CRUD-API/README.md

   - 404 Not Found: If the provided ID does not exist in the database.
   - 500 Internal Server Error: If there is an internal server error.

+### Api Documentation

 For detailed API documentation, including examples, request/response structures, and authentication details, please refer to the
 <a href="https://documenter.getpostman.com/view/31073105/2s9YeN2oV9" target="_blank">
     <img alt="View API Doc Button" src="https://github.com/kemalkochekov/Go-Backend-CRUD-Api-Server/assets/85355663/e5cc7ad1-a31f-4c0d-b4b7-c4ab6e69f5a7" width="200" height="60"/>
 </a>